AthenaDecisionSystems/athena-owl-core/docs/design.md

   agent_id: open_ai_tool
 ```

+We can have multiple different assistant definitions for the same assistant implementation class.

 The Assistant implementation can be a Langchain chain or a langGraph graph.
-Each assistant needs to implement the send_conversation and streaming method.
+Each assistant needs to implement the send_conversation and streaming methods.

 ```python
 def send_conversation(self, controller: ConversationControl) -> ResponseControl | Any: